EmbedJournal/embedjournal/_posts/2015-07-11-rtc-registers-read-atomic-values.md

 #### What's wrong with this approach?

 Unfortunately not all RTC manufactures are as keen in giving you a hardware fix.
-What if you have an RTC that does not have this feature? what if you had a <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/20002266F.pdf" target="_blank">MCP7941</a> in your design?
+What if you have an RTC that does not have this feature? what if you had a [MCP7941](http://ww1.microchip.com/downloads/en/DeviceDoc/20002266F.pdf) in your design?
 Why this part? yes, you guessed it.
 If you are using it and you are lucky you will hit this bug in the initial stages of your testing.
 If Microchip has this issue then chances are a lot more of them could be having this issue as well.

 Above all, this fix isn't portable.
 Tomorrow you may change the RTC and you are back to square one.